 I do not think it is too far-fetched to suppose that this is how Alice Budden came to be employed by Doulton’s in 1877.
 She was thirteen years of age, and she had been a pupil at St Mary the Less School in Miller’s Place, where the art school was based.
 By the time she was eighteen she was a senior assistant, decorating the borders of stoneware vases and pots created by Doulton stars such as Hannah and Florence “Birdie” Barlow, and by 1884 she was a fully-fledged designer.
 Along with her art department colleagues, the majority of whom were women, Alice would round off her day by attending art classes in the Lambeth School, where she would have access to the library and museum set up by Henry Doulton.
 She does not appear to be one of Doulton’s leading designers—I have only managed to track down a handful of items bearing her mark—so perhaps it was no great sacrifice to leave the factory in 1891 to marry William Paterson, a provision merchant, and to move to Cambridge Road—now Cambridge Heath Road—in Bethnal Green.

 But Alice was not the only member of the family who worked in the pottery industry.
 Her younger brother Gilbert was a stoneware merchant’s clerk, and their cousin, Mary Budden, also worked for Doulton’s.
 Another brother, Henry Budden—hereafter Henry Budden jnr—was employed by Doulton’s as a clerk.
-He was obviously a bright young man, and he came to the notice of Henry Doulton when barely twenty: by the age of twenty-five he was one of the factory managers.
+He was obviously a bright young man, and he came to the notice of Henry Doulton when barely twenty.
+By the age of twenty-five he was one of the factory managers.
 Alice certainly and Henry possibly worked in the only part of the factory that still exists, on the corner of Lambeth High Street and Black Prince Road.
 Built between 1876 and 1878 it is exuberantly decorated with Doulton products, as one would expect.
-On it we find multi-coloured tiles, coloured terracotta ornaments, gargoyles, and a fantastic terracotta tympanum made by George Tinworth.
+On it we find multi-coloured tiles, coloured terracotta ornaments, gargoyles, and a remarkable terracotta tympanum made by George Tinworth.
 The last of these depicts amongst others Henry Doulton, Hannah Barlow, Hannah’s cat and Tinworth himself.

 MANAGING THE FACTORY

 Henry Budden pops up several times in Doulton’s history.
-In December 1888 he is interviewed by the newspapers when the factory suffers a catastrophic fire, which caused £13,000 worth of damage.
+In December 1888 he is interviewed by the newspapers when the factory suffers a catastrophic fire, which caused thirteen thousand pounds of damage.
 Henry Doulton worked with his manager to ensure no men were laid off after the fire.
 However, relationships with the workers were soured by strikes in 1891.
 In the wake of these Sir Henry decided set up a Social Institute for his employers, and, as Henry Budden became the President, it is possible that he worked alongside him as joint architect of the project.
 A building was bought in Lambeth High Street to house the club.
 Lectures and concerts were laid on, and the employees started an athletics club.
 Rather jolly annual suppers were held, several presided over by Henry Budden.

 When in 1897 Sir Henry Doulton died, and was buried in an extravagant mausoleum in Norwood Cemetery, Henry Budden jnr surely must have been amongst the one thousand five hundred employees who attended the funeral service in St Luke’s Church.
 At any rate, he continued to prosper at Doulton’s.
-In 1904 he moved to a newly built ten room house called Burleigh Lodge in Rodenhurst Road in Clapham Park, and in the same year, at the age of thirty-eight, he married a young woman called Gertrude Cutter.
+In 1904 he moved to a newly built ten-room house called Burleigh Lodge in Rodenhurst Road in Clapham Park, and in the same year, at the age of thirty-eight, he married a young woman called Gertrude Cutter.
 In later years he describes himself as a ceramic engineer, and the family do well enough to have a servant.

 In 1907 his father Henry died, and was buried in Streatham Cemetery in the blue temple.
 The younger Henry may have seen the memorial as a fitting choice for a family with Doulton connections.
 Perhaps—if it is not a tasteless suggestion—he had decided to combine housing his father’s remains with a little advertising for the firm.